-27. This reflects the issues with posthumanisms critiqued elsewhere: on how entangled notions of animality, race, slavery, and colonialism have been ignored, see Jackson, "Animal"; Seshadri, HumAnimal.
-See also Wynter, "Unsettling the Coloniality"; Mbembe, On the Postcolony.
+This reflects the issues with posthumanisms critiqued elsewhere: See Jackson Animal and Seshadri HumAnimal, on how entangled notions of animality, race, slavery, and colonialism have been ignored.
+See also Wynter "Unsettling the Coloniality of Being" and Mbembe On the Postcolony.

+31 Zon Evolution, 42.

-- 28. Zon, Evolution and Victorian Musical Culture, 42. - 29.
-See, for example, White, "Historical Roots"; Latour, "Facing Gaia."
+32 See, for example, White Jr. "Historical Roots," Latour "Facing Gaia."